Read and make sure how easy data comparison and synchronization is with dbForge

 Tip: For better understanding, filter the objects in the top grid, e.g.,

 to see Only in Source objects.

-execute them against the selected database.
+against the selected database.

 Tip: When the query is executed, see the query results in the Data window